$7,4855 Courses (15 Credits) or $1,497 Per Course

 Explore the role and importance of an artist manager, what they do, and how it impacts the career of the artist and their brand.

-Learn the skills, tools, and tricks that every musician and music industry professional needs to build a successful and profitable career from their first gig to their first national tour.
+Learn the skills every musician and music industry professional needs to build a successful touring career from their first gig to their headlining stadium dates.

-Learn how to make money through creative licensing of your music!
-In this course, you'll discover how to create new avenues for placement of your own music, identify current opportunities for your copyrights, and how to use online resources to introduce your music to music supervisors, ad creatives, video game producers, and more.
+Learn how to make money through creative licensing of your music and how to introduce it to music supervisors, ad creatives, video game producers, and more.

 Upon Completion of this Certificate Program, You'll Receive: